 Dr. David Sinclair

 The term Hydrocephalus refers to a condition where the fluid filled spaces (ventricles) in the brain become enlarged due to an abnormal build up of cerebrospinal fluid (CSF).
 This can be caused by either abnormalities in how the CSF is produced, circulated, or reabsorbed.
-As the CSF builds up, it causes the ventricles to enlarge and the pressure inside the head to increase.
-This increased pressure effects brain function, causing symptoms.
+In Normal Pressure Hydrocephalus (NPH) there is little or no increase in the pressure of the fluid in the brain, even though the ventricles may become enlarged.

 Cerebrospinal fluid (CSF) is a clear, water-like fluid, which bathes the brain.
 The fluid circulates into the space around the brain and spinal cord, where it functions as shock absorber, or as a protective cushion.
 Under normal conditions, you have about 125ml (a half cup) of CSF.
 CSF contains dissolved sugar (glucose), proteins, salts, and some white blood cells.

-CT scan, Lumbar Puncture (LP), and Magnetic Resonance Imaging (MRI) are the main diagnostic tests used to find out whether or not you have hydrocephalus.
+CT Scan, Lumbar Puncture (LP), and Magnetic Resonance Imaging (MRI) are the main diagnostic tests used to find out whether or not you have NPH.

 The placement of a Ventriculoperitoneal (VP) or Lumboperitoneal (LP) shunt is the most common treatment.
 In a shunt system, a flexible silicon tube is used to drain the excess fluid (CSF) from the brain or the space around the spinal cord to another part of the body (usually the abdominal cavity).
 The surgery for the placement of a VP shunt is explained in more detail in the patient guide, VP Shunt for Hydrocephalus.